calpoly-iandunn/csc473/project/part4.md

   `raytrace render example.pov 640 480`

-will render a 640x480 image file, `output.png` consisting of the scene defined in `example.pov` using the Blinn-Phong BRDF for shading.
+will render a 640x480 image file, `output.png` consisting of the scene defined in `example.pov`.

-  `raytrace render example.pov 640 480`
+  `raytrace render example.pov 640 480 -ss=3`

-will render a 640x480 image file, `output.png` consisting of the scene defined in `example.pov` using your alternate BRDF for shading, perhaps Cook-Torrance.
+will render a 640x480 image file, `output.png` consisting of the scene defined in `example.pov` using 3x3 super-sampling.

 Sample input files and images are given in the input files repository.